 Has your healthcare provider recommended a hysterectomy?
 You’re not alone.
 According to the Office on Women’s Health, about 500,000 hysterectomies are performed each year in the U.S., making this procedure the second most common surgery among people with a female reproductive system.
-Read on to learn more about this surgery.
-We’ll cover the different types of hysterectomies, the common reasons why a hysterectomy is performed, questions to ask your doctor, and how to prepare.

 What is a hysterectomy?